-We first began our research by searching user reviews for both well-known and less popular brands at several online retailers.
+We began our research by searching user reviews for well-known and less popular brands at several online retailers.
 That early research led to us shortlisting more than a dozen models to review in more depth before purchasing for in-house testing.
 Tape measures that we considered overpriced for the features offered, or ones that didn’t offer great potential build quality, were cut.
 We were then left with the selected models we purchased and tested in-house.

 Tape measures that didn’t make the cut

-Throughout our testing, we were on the fence deciding if the Stanley Fat Max 25-Foot Tape Measure (read review) should make the cut.
+Throughout our testing, we were on the fence about deciding if the Stanley Fat Max 25-Foot Tape Measure (read review) should make the cut.
 Ultimately, it is a suitable tape measure for use around the home, but other models on this list performed better, particularly with stronger self-retraction and more versatility.
 The Stanley Fat Max 25-Foot Tape Measure is also the same price as many of our picks, which is why we think other models are best.

 We purchased the Komelon 25-Foot MagGrip Pro Tape Measure (read review) to see if it could be a great budget pick.
-But the tape measure underperforms in some critical areas, including that the sliding lock is difficult to set and unlock without using two hands.
+But the tape measure underperforms in some critical areas, including the sliding lock is difficult to set and unlock without using two hands.

 The Ryobi 25-Foot Tape Measure (read review) has great ergonomics and is lightweight, but that is due to its lower build quality.
 The tape measure’s sliding lock mechanism wasn’t as smooth as we had hoped.
 Accordingly, the price and features tradeoff isn’t balanced enough, and you can get a longer-lasting tape measure for only $10 more than this model costs.